Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 - Each visitor method will be invoked with the respective CSTNode's children as the first argument (called ctx in the above example).

-- Recursively visiting None-Terminals can be accomplished by using the **this.visit** method.
+- Recursively visiting Non-Terminals can be accomplished by using the **this.visit** method.
   It will invoke the appropriate visit method for the CSTNode argument.

-- The **this.visit** method can also be invoked on an array on CSTNodes in that case It is equivalent to calling it on the first element of the input array.
+- The **this.visit** method can also be invoked on an array of CSTNodes; in that case it is equivalent to calling it on the first element of the input array.

 - Each visit method can return a value which can be used to combine the traversal results.